- Skiing in Finland

 Best for advanced – More adventurous skier and snowboarders will enjoy flying around Ruka’s two terrain parks, complete with a superpipe used for the 2005 Freestyle World Championships.

 Many options here are essentially self-contained mini-resorts, with everything you’ll need either indoors or a short walk away.
-Many of our accommodation options are in traditional Finnish wood cabins, with most facilities in a nearby hotel - like free access to shops, cafés, bars, pools and spas.
+You can stay in traditional Finnish wood cabins, with facilities like restaurants, bars, pools and spas in a nearby hotel.

-These cabins will be well-equipped themselves though, providing all you need for a self-catering holiday, or with half-board dinners in the hotel.
-All will be equipped with a proper log fire (many with wood provided) and a sauna - something of a national institution after a full day on the slopes.
+The cabins are well-equipped too though, often with a proper log fire (many with wood provided) and a sauna – a must-do after a full day on the slopes.
+You can cook your own meals or upgrade to half board and dine at a hotel.

-There are some great deals too, for instance all holidays to Pyhä are lift pass inclusive, meaning everyone can get on the slopes with the minimum of fuss.
+There are some great deals too.
+All holidays to Pyhä and Suomu include lift passes, meaning everyone can get on the slopes with the minimum of fuss.

 Food and drink